sunpy/sunpy/doc/source/guide/data_types/maps.rst

 5. Creating a plot of your map
 ------------------------------
-The SunPy map object has its own built-in plot methods so that it is easy to quickly view your map on the screen.
+The SunPy `~sunpy.map.GenericMap` object has its own built-in plot methods so that it is easy to quickly view your map on the screen.
 To create a plot just type::

     my_map.peek()

 This will open a matplotlib plot right on your screen.
-In addition, to enable users to modify the plot it is possible to grab the matplotlib figure object by using the plot() command.
+In addition, to enable users to modify the plot it is possible to grab the matplotlib figure object by using the `~sunpy.map.GenericMap.plot()` command.
 This makes it possible to use the SunPy plot as the foundation for a more complicated figure.